 The vehicle may have a Range Selection Mode.
 The Range Selection Mode helps control the vehicle's transmission and vehicle speed while driving down hill or towing a trailer by letting you select a desired range of gears.

-To use this feature, do the following:
+To use this feature:

-- Move the shift lever to M (Manual Mode). - Press the +/- buttons, located on the steering column shift lever, to select the desired range of gears for current driving conditions.
+- Move the shift lever to M (Manual Mode). - Press the +/- buttons on the shift lever, to select the desired range of gears for current driving conditions.